AidenJamesSosa/Escape_The_Dungeon/README.md

 #### SRoom
 * Reads from an array to see it's own ```SDoor``` class
 * This class opens the doors
-* When instantiated the camera controlled by "MCameraMove" is moved overhead this room within ```MCameraMove```'s code
+* When instantiated the camera controlled by "MMoveCamera" is moved overhead this room within ```MMoveCamera```'s code
 ```Vector3 mNewPosition = new Vector3(mRoomPosition.transform.position.x, mRoomPosition.transform.position.y + mOffset.y,
         mRoomPosition.transform.position.z + mOffset.z);
 ```